sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 * Full scale proton wand the 83% one is based on: https://www.thingiverse.com/thing:2334883
 * And a clippard valve with text: https://www.thingiverse.com/thing:2286284
 * Q-pack full size complete models: https://github.com/mr-kiou/q-pack

+Also, models are using 3/4 inche electrical PVC pipe for Injectors tube, wand handles and backpack rack.
+It is quiet cheap, easy to work and sturdy.
+Adaptation for European PVC pipe are not made yet since no request yet and I don't know if there is an equivalent to it.

 ### 3D printer size required